1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 4.md

 		 - Habitat: The environment in which a species normally lives.
 - Ecosystem:  A community and its abiotic environment **Feeding Methods**
 	- Autotrophy: Organisms which produce their won food from organic molecules
 		- Producers:
 			- Photoautotrophy: Photosynthesis
 			- Chemoautotrophy: Chemothesis
-- Hetrotorphy: Organisms which derive energyf rom other living organism
+	- Heterotroph: Organisms which derive energy from other living organism
-	- Consumers: Ingest organis matter whitch is living or recently killed
+		- Consumers: Ingest organic matter which is living or recently killed
 			- Primary: Eat producers
 			- Secondary Eat other consumers
-	- Decomposers: Derive energy from non-living organis matter
+		- Decomposers: Derive energy from non-living organic matter
-		- Detritivores: Ingest non-living organic
+		- Detritivores: Ingest non-living organic matter
+		- Saprotrophs: Lives in or on non living organic matter, secreting digestive enzymes into it and absorbing the products.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0MDk0MDQ1MywtMTkwMzM5MTU3OF19
+eyJoaXN0b3J5IjpbMjA3Njg1NDI3MywtMTkwMzM5MTU3OF19
 -->